-Series III Notes are secured, denominated in USD and payable in ARS, due 36 months after the issue date.
+Series III Notes are secured fixed-rate notes, denominated in USD and payable in ARS.
 The principal amount of Series III Notes is repayable in seven equal quarterly installments, starting on February 10, 2024 and ending on August 10, 2025.
 Series III Notes accrue interest at a fixed rate of 4% per annum, payable every three months in arrears from the issue date.
+Series III Notes are secured by restricted cash.
+During the three months ended March 31, 2025, the Company repaid \$2.1 million of Series III Notes principal amount.

-The Series IV Notes are unsecured, denominated in USD and repayable in ARS in four quarterly equal installments, starting on October 20, 2024 and ending on July 20, 2025.
+Series IV Notes are unsecured fixed-rate notes, denominated in USD and repayable in ARS in four quarterly equal installments, starting on October 20, 2024 and ending on July 20, 2025.
 The Series IV Notes accrue interest at a fixed rate of 5% per annum, payable every three months in arrears from the issue date.
-A portion of Series IV Notes were issued at a \$0.74 million premium over the principal amount which has been recognized as a premium liability and is amortized to finance income over the term of related Series IV Notes using the effective interest method.
+During the three months ended March 31, 2025, the Company repaid \$3.4 million of Series IV Notes principal amount.